 Dt= 2540CN-25.4 (3)

-Rt: Rainfall and snowbreak
+Rt: Rainfall and snowmelt

-Dt: Detention parameter de detención CN: Curve number assigned according to land use
+Dt: Detention parameter CN: Curve number assigned according to land use

-The model parameters were curve number (CN), available water content in the soil (AWC), recession coefficient (R), permeability coefficient (seepage), the evapotranspiration (ET) factor for the growing season, ET factor for the dormant season, and percentage of permeable cover.
+The model parameters were curve number (CN), available water content in the soil (AWC), recession coefficient (R), permeability coefficient (seepage), evapotranspiration (ET) factor for the growing season, ET factor for the dormant season, and percentage of permeable cover.

-The model uses an approach proposed by Haith (1985) to calculate the curve number, in which the curve number for a soil use is modified based on the antecedent soil moisture condition.
-The model requires the average humidity (CN2), which is assigned by the modeler and then used to estimate CN1 and CN3, corresponding to dry and wet conditions (Haith and Andre 2000); the calculations are shown in equations (4) and (5).
+The model uses an approach proposed by Haith (1985) to calculate the curve number, whereby the curve number for a given soil use is modified based on the antecedent soil moisture condition.
+The model requires the average humidity (CN2), which is assigned by the researcher and then used to estimate CN1 and CN3, which correspond to the dry and wet conditions, respectively?
+(Haith and Andre 2000).
+These calculations are shown in Eq.
+(4) and (5).

 CN1=CN22.334-0.01334CN2 (4)